-The mission of the College Opportunity Program is to increase
+The mission of the College Opportunity Programs (COP) is to

-include six Educational Talent Search programs, one Upward Bound
+by COP include six Educational Talent Search programs, five

-The overarching goal of the SOAR for Math project is to develop,
+The overarching goal of the Essential Practices for Math project

-implement and test a professional learning model that
+is to develop, implement and test a professional learning model

-incorporates a group mentoring approach.
-The aim of the model is
+that incorporates a group mentoring approach.
+The aim of the

-to build teacher capacity to simultaneously promote English
+model is to build teacher capacity to simultaneously promote

-understanding.
-The randomized controlled trial (RCT) will be
+content understanding.
+The randomized controlled trial (RCT) will

 Working with 80 elementary schools in Southern California,